DPI-WE/minitest/content.md

 Then, [run `bundle install` at the bash prompt](https://learn.firstdraft.com/lessons/80-ruby-intro-running-real-programs#bundler), which will install the gem and create a `Gemfile.lock` for you to keep track of the gem version!

-- Did you add a `Gemfile`, fill it in, run `bundle install`, and made a git commit to take a snapshot of your new `Gemfile.lock`?
+- Did you add a `Gemfile`, fill it in, run `bundle install`, and make a git commit to take a snapshot of your new `Gemfile.lock`?
 - Yes.
   - Great!
 Carry on then.
 - Not yet.